epicblockchain/epic-dashboard/docs/API.md

 }
 ```
 **/fan**
-Change the fan speed, accepts values from "0" to "100" as a percentage of the max fan speed.
+Change the fan speed, accepts values from 0 to 100 as a percentage of the max fan speed.
 Format of request body:
 ```
 {
-	"param": <string>, //e.g. "100"
+	"param": <uint>
 	"password": <string>
 }
 ```